vuongducphuong/documentation/content/applications/general/auth/google.rst

 #.
 Now that the *OAuth client* has been created, a screen will appear with the :guilabel:`Client ID`
    and :guilabel:`Client Secret`.
-Copy the :guilabel:`Client ID` for later, as it will be necessary for the configuration in Odoo, which will be covered in the following steps.
+Copy the :guilabel:`Client ID` for later, as it will be necessary for the configuration in Leansoft, which will be covered in the following steps.

 .. _google-sign-in/auth-odoo:

-Google Authentication on Odoo
+Google Authentication on Leansoft
 -----------------------------

 .. _google-sign-in/client-id: